ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/4-code-2.md

 makes them suitable for using in bigger algorithms and is a common pattern used in the C++ standard library.

-One point worth mentioning is related to the `Abs` class: depending on the type used at instantiation, the compiler will select an optimized implementation for unsigned types, and there is no need to compute the absolute value of an always positive value.
+One point worth mentioning is related to the `Abs` class: depending on the type used at instantiation, the compiler selects an optimized implementation for unsigned types, and there is no need to compute the absolute value of an always positive value.
 This optimization is transparent to users.

 Those operators are marked as `constexpr` so that the compiler can optimize the computation by performing them at compile time rather than runtime if the actual values are known at compile time.
-They are marked `const`, because the operator will not modify the object state - as these objects don't have a state.
+They are marked `const`, because the operator does not modify the object state - as these objects don't have a state.

 The new operations must have tests, so add those into a separate `tests/Operators.cpp` file: